 The Trail Blazers continue to be one of the most exciting young teams in basketball.
 This club features Damian Lillard, who is taking the league by storm along with a very deep bench that has all players eligible right now playing at least seven minutes a night.
-LaMarcus Aldridge, one of the more surprising All Star bids, drained a game winner against the Mavericks at home after hitting his first three of the season the play before.
+LaMarcus Aldridge, one of the more surprising All Star bids, drained a against the Mavericks at home after hitting his first three of the season the play before.
 Aldridge may not be on the trading block anymore because Portland has been much better than the organization expected and this core has the makings of a consistent playoff team.

 Last Week: 13

 The Rockets only had two games this past week after they routed the Jazz on Monday and they broke even, dropping a shootout to the surging Nuggets and then a double-digit win over the Bobcats.
 The Rockets impressive start is starting to be forgotten as they are in the precarious eighth position and are already four and a half games behind just the sixth seed Nuggets.
 Houston may possess one of the most talented young clubs in basketball, but may end up in the lottery and need to wait a year before contending.

 Last Week: 11